ms-fadaei/async-tasks-runner/README.md

 ```

 #### get specific running task
 After calling the `run` method (no matter of status is `running` or `fulfilled` or `rejected`), you can access a specific task with this method.
-The only parameter of this method is an index of the task.
-This method returns a Promise that resolves with the task result or is rejected with the current or previous task failure error.
+The only parameter of this method is the index of the task.
+This method returns a Promise that resolves with the task result or is rejected with the current or previous task rejection.

 ```js
 const result = await serialTasks.get(0);
 ```

 #### reset the runner
-When the running process is done (`fulfilled` or `rejected`), you can reset the runner to add or remove tasks or run it again.
+Reset the runner when the running process is done (`fulfilled` or `rejected`). you can reset the runner to add or remove tasks or run it again.

 ```js
 serialTasks.reset();